 Think your child needs a tutor?

-Not all parents are born teachers, some families have two working parents and time to spend on homework or studies is limited.
+Not all parents are born teachers, some families have two working parents, and time to spend on homework or studies is limited.
 Maybe your child is learning in a language in which you are not proficient, or studying for a crucial exam.

 It’s more common than you might think for children to need a bit of extra help.
-If you feel your child or teen might need additional support or help in a subject you can call in a tutor.
+If you feel your child or teen might need additional support or help in a subject, you can call in a tutor.

 Before you make the call

 - Check if the school can provide your child with extra support?
 Always talk to your child’s teacher(s) first to get their view on what additional help might be needed.
 In addition, some secondary schools offer tutoring support from older students for free.

 - Learning issues could be underpinned by dyslexia, dyscalculia or attention deficit.
 In which case it might be better to check out any special needs’ requirements with the school or find a professional who can assess if your child has special education requirements.